Select Page

 Richard

-How will the course be taught, and how will subscribers receive it?
+How is the course be taught, and how do HTL members receive it?

-All the teaching and discussion will take place on the Marco Polo app, among a closed group of registered members and teachers.
-Once you register for free as a HTL (How to Live) member, you are included in a Marco Polo group that posts Richard’s ongoing instruction and discussion daily or almost daily, in video form.
-Content will be sent instantaneously from wherever Richard is and whatever he is doing.
-And although it will all fit into the general curriculum and sequence of the course as outlined, most of the posts will be spontaneous and serendipitous.
+All the teaching and discussion takes place by email, podcast, Instagram, and Zoom, among a closed group of registered members and teachers.
+Once you register as an official How to Live (HTL) member, you are included in a private Instagram group that posts Richard’s ongoing instruction and discussion several times each week in short video clips.
+Richard posts content from wherever he is and whatever he is doing.
+While it will always fit into the general curriculum and sequence of the course, most of the posts are spontaneous and serendipitous.
+You do not have to be an Instagram or social media user–just do a free registration on the Instagram app or at instagram.com and then as an HTL member you can join the private Instagram page and will be able to go directly to it and see only Richard and Linda’s Posts and those of their adjunct faculty.

-While Richard will often draw from his 80 years of experience and insights*, his posts will never feel like egotistical top-down dispensing of advice; on the contrary, they are offered humbly from one who is a little embarrassed that it took him 8 decades to figure it out.
-Linda will join Richard at least once a week, usually on Fridays, to add her perspective.
+While Richard often draws from his books and long-term life-experience and insights, his posts will never feel like egotistical top-down dispensing of advice; on the contrary, they are offered humbly from one who is a little embarrassed that it took him 8 decades to figure it out.

 That is exactly the question you should be asking.